 - Replacement value: Also called retail replacement value, this valuation describes what it would cost to purchase a rug of similar type, age, size, and condition at a retailer in the owner’s home market.
 Rare rugs may need to be valued based upon sales in larger markets, often nationally, internationally, or at auction.

 A knowledgeable appraiser can provide an opinion of the age and origin of a rug with confidence.
 Even very old and rare rugs can be identified and comparable examples found in the market or in rug literature.
 Values are generally a matter of opinion factored with market conditions.
 The value of a modern rug may be simple to document.
 Values of antique or rare rugs may be harder to establish and are often carefully researched estimates.
 Condition and market factors play a major role in value.
 Rugs go in, and out, of fashion.
 Values of rugs don’t necessarily go up over time.

 Are appraisers, or appraisals, certified or officially recognized?

 Not exactly.
 In the United States there are no state or federal licensing procedures for rug and textile appraisers.
-Membership in a trade organization or even specializing in rug appraisal is not a guarantee of expertise.
-In legal matters and for tax purposes, a court or the IRS might vet an appraiser’s background and expertise by reviewing the appraiser’s trade experience and education as well as the quality of the research and documentation shown in his or her appraisals.
+An appraiser’s membership in a trade organization or experience in the rug industry is not a guarantee of expertise.
+In legal matters an insurance company, court, or the IRS might vet an appraiser’s background and expertise by reviewing trade experience and education as well as the quality of the research and documentation presented in an appraisal.

 What about the certificate I received when I purchased my rug?
 Is that enough documentation to establish the value of my rug?

-Certificates, when provided, may not always be accurate or provide the type of valuation you need, but are better than no documentation at all.
-Particularly for lower-value rugs, any such certificate, a record of purchase, a photograph or two, and cleaning records may be sufficient for most situations.
+Certificates may not always be accurate or provide the type of valuation you need, but are better than no documentation at all.
+Particularly for lower-value rugs, certificates, purchase records, photographs, and cleaning receipts may be sufficient for most situations.
 We also provide informal opinions of value at no cost.